-1. The OPAG is a working group of individuals, convened at the discretion of CNIC Family Readiness (N91), to include an OPNAV (N13) representative, CNIC force master chief, FFSP director, ombudsman program manager, Navy Reserve force family support program manager and a representative from the command leadership school.
-Ombudsmen-at-large are encouraged to serve as a members of the OPAG.
+1. The OPAG is a working group of individuals, convened at the discretion of CNIC Family Readiness (N91), to include the ombudsmen-at-large, an OPNAV (N13) representative, CNIC force master chief, FFSP director; ombudsman program manager, Navy Reserve force family support program manager and a representative from the command leadership school.
 The OPAG will include representatives of other activities as needed to advise on policy, special projects, and curriculum development, based on input received from the ROAB.